jp2004jay/jp2004jay/README.md

-Unlocking Digital Potential with MERN Magic ✨ | Passionate Problem Solver
+Unlocking Digital Potential with MEARN Magic ✨ | Passionate Problem Solver

 👋 Hello!
-I'm Jay Ramani, a seasoned MERN Stack Developer with over a decade of hands-on experience in building powerful web applications and driving digital transformation. 🚀
+I'm Jay Ramani, a seasoned MEARN Stack Developer with over a decade of hands-on experience in building powerful web applications and driving digital transformation. 🚀

 ### 💼 What I Bring to the Table:

-<b>🛠️ Full-Stack Proficiency:</b> Mastering the MERN (MongoDB, Express.js, React, Node.js) Stack is my forte.
+<b>🛠️ Full-Stack Proficiency:</b> Mastering the MEARN (MongoDB, Express.js, Angular, React, Node.js) Stack is my forte.
 From pixel-perfect frontend interfaces to robust backend solutions, I've got you covered.

 <b>🚀 Business-Driven Solutions:</b> My development skills are backed by a deep understanding of how technology can drive business success.
 I ensure that every line of code contributes to your bottom line.